 If the pain comes from behind your heel, your Achilles tendon might be compromised.
 Typically, pain in this area develops among athletes caused by overusing the tendon while running, jumping, or dancing.
 You can also experience pain from wearing shoes that are too tight behind your heel, placing constant pressure on your skin and tendon.

 Heel pain can usually resolve after a few days of rest.
-However, schedule an appointment with Dr. Sibel if you have any of the following:
+However, schedule an appointment with our foot doctors Dr. Sibel or Dr. Samant if you have any of the following:

 If you’re unsure whether your heel pain can subside on its own, err on the side of caution.
 Schedule a visit to Orthopedic Foot & Ankle Institute by phone or book your appointment online today.